TorontoPlex Home This Week

 at 400 Roncesvalles, south from Dundas West station

 One-time Festival Cinemas house was saved from certain death by a community campaign and (as of Oct 4, 2007) is operating as an independent repertory cinema.
-Programming is basically second run screenings of recent fare spiced up with the occasional repertory title or film event.
+Programming is focused on repertory screenings centered around several monthly themed series, filled out with second run screenings of recent arthouse or genre fare.
 The old neighbourhood theatre is on the narrow side with a high screen, making sitting in the first five or ten rows ill-advised.

 Upcoming :